 - Place toys, water and food in the area, and leave the kitten for an hour or so to settle in.
 If the kitten cries and wants attention, stay there and comfort it.

 - It is important to remember that today will be the first day your kitten has been separated from their littermates, and all that is familiar to them, so don't be discouraged if they seem a little nervous or confused, or don't want to be held.
 Make sure you are in an enclosed, safe environment before opening the crate.
-I like to open the crate right in front of the litter tray so the kitten knows immediately where that is.
+I like to open the crate right in front of the litter tray so the kitten knows immediately where it is.